Nickel: World production

-An estimated 3.3 million tonnes (t) of nickel per year are mined worldwide; Indonesia (1,600,000 t), the Philippines (330,000 t), Russia (220,000 t), New Caledonia (France) (190,000 t), Australia (160,000 t) and Canada (130,000 t) are the largest producers as of 2022.
+An estimated 3.7 million tonnes (t) of nickel per year are mined worldwide; Indonesia (2,200,000 t), the Philippines (330,000 t), Russia (210,000 t), Canada (190,000 t), China (120,000 t), and Australia (110,000 t) are the largest producers as of 2024.
 The largest nickel deposits in non-Russian Europe are in Finland and Greece.
 Identified land-based sources averaging at least 1% nickel contain at least 130 million tonnes of nickel.
 About 60% is in laterites and 40% is in sulfide deposits.
 Also, extensive nickel sources are found in the depths of the Pacific Ocean, especially in an area called the Clarion Clipperton Zone in the form of polymetallic nodules peppering the seafloor at 3.5–6 km below sea level.
 These nodules are composed of numerous rare-earth metals and are estimated to be 1.7% nickel.
 With advances in science and engineering, regulation is currently being set in place by the International Seabed Authority to ensure that these nodules are collected in an environmentally conscientious manner while adhering to the United Nations Sustainable Development Goals.

 The one place in the United States where nickel has been profitably mined is Riddle, Oregon, with several square miles of nickel-bearing garnierite surface deposits.
 The mine closed in 1987.
 The Eagle mine project is a new nickel mine in Michigan's Upper Peninsula.
 Construction was completed in 2013, and operations began in the third quarter of 2014.
 In the first full year of operation, the Eagle Mine produced 18,000 t.
+The Eagle mine produced 17,000 tons of nickel concentrate in 2023.
+Other projects in the region include the Marquette County nickel project, which received $145 million in funding from the federal government in 2024, investments in work at the Boulderdash and Roland mines, and the development of a third zone, the Keel zone, at The Eagle mine.

 Production

 Nickel is obtained through extractive metallurgy: it is extracted from ore by conventional roasting and reduction processes that yield metal of greater than 75% purity.
 In many stainless steel applications, 75% pure nickel can be used without further purification, depending on impurities.

 Traditionally, most sulfide ores are processed using pyrometallurgical techniques to produce a matte for further refining.
-Recent advances in hydrometallurgical techniques result in significantly purer metallic nickel product.
+Hydrometallurgical techniques are also used.
 Most sulfide deposits have traditionally been processed by concentration through a froth flotation process followed by pyrometallurgical extraction.
-In hydrometallurgical processes, nickel sulfide ores are concentrated with flotation (differential flotation if Ni/Fe ratio is too low) and then smelted.
 The nickel matte is further processed with the Sherritt-Gordon process.
 First, copper is removed by adding hydrogen sulfide, leaving a concentrate of cobalt and nickel.
 Then, solvent extraction is used to separate the cobalt and nickel, with the final nickel content greater than 86%.

-Electrorefining

 A second common refining process is leaching the metal matte into a nickel salt solution, followed by electrowinning the nickel from solution by plating it onto a cathode as electrolytic nickel.